π (pi) is the ratio of the circumference of a circle to its diameter.

 We define the

-clear that, as the number of sides of the polygon increases, the total
+same radius, it's clear that, as the number of sides of the polygon

-length walked by the ant in going around the polygon will approach the
+increases, the total length walked by the ant in going around the polygon

-total length walked in going around the circle.
-So, we'll just
+will approach the total length walked in going around the circle.

-find the perimeter of a polygon with a very large number of sides.
+So, we'll just find the perimeter of a polygon with a very large

 circle, or inscribe the circle within a polygon.
 We're actually